rillakhaled/rillakhaled.github.io/content/note/the-actual-AI-apocalypse.md

 draft: true
 tags: ["AI", "society"]
 ---
-The *actual AI apocalypse* will descend incrementally
+The *actual AI apocalypse* will descend sluggishly

-and embarrassingly;
+and embarrassingly.

-The *actual AI apocalypse* will revolve around character assassinations
+The *actual AI apocalypse* will concern incremental wear-and-tear on one's reputation

-and the power that follows knowledge about
+of the type only possible with knowledge of

-what we *really* do, what we *really* think;
+what we *really* do, what we *really* think.

 The *actual AI apocalypse* will include my OS

-strategically updating my profile photos to ones I (am sure I had) deleted as soon as I took them;
+updating my profile photos to selfies I (know I had) deleted as soon as I took them;

-explaining to family, friends, students, and colleagues about how fried my brain is at different times of the day, and therefore whether I respect them based on scheduling,
+emailing my unedited search history to my colleagues;

-broadcasting the sheer quantity of work I fail to finish;
+submitting all of my first drafts to conferences and journals;

-"accidentally" sharing private conversations publicly;
+posting private conversations in public channels;

-The *actual AI apocalypse* will boil down to computational intelligence recognising how harmful radical honesty is for the smooth running of contemporary society.
+The *actual AI apocalypse* will boil down to our OSs weaponising ourselves against ourselves.